Never Too Late (2020 film): Production

+Soundtrack

+The film features original music by Angela Little, also songs from the 1960s and 1979s performed by Lior: House of the Rising Sun (Traditional), Catch the Wind (Donovan), Mad World (Orzabal), and I Can See Clearly Now (Johnny Nash).
+These are not included on the soundtrack album.

 Release

 The film premiered at Adelaide's Young at Heart Festival on 19 February 2020.
 It was scheduled to be released digitally in the United States on 10 July 2020.

 It was distributed by R&R Films.

+Critical reception

+Never Too Late received mixed reviews, earning an approval rating of 46% on Rotten Tomatoes, based on 24 reviews.